usgs/wdfn-blog/content/build-river-conditions.md

 First, configs and packages.
 ----------------------------

-I have set this blog up to operate based on chosen set of states.
-The idea is that you can change the state(s), projection, and date range to quickly generate something relevant to your area!
+This code is set up to operate based on all CONUS states.
+You should be able to change the state(s), projection, and date range to quickly generate something relevant to your area!

 ``` r